The Short, Tragic Life of Mattie Blaylock, Wyatt Earp’s Second Wife

 By Shelby Carr

-Much of what is known about Blaylock and her life is legend, and after her early death, she became a secret piece of Wyatt Earp’s past.
+Much of what is known about Blaylock and her life is legend, and after her early death, she became a secret piece of Earp’s past and one of Wyatt Earp’s four wives.

 Celia Ann Blaylock

 Celia Ann “Mattie” Blaylock was born around 1850 into a religious family in Iowa.
 She was the third of six children born to parents Henry and Elizabeth Blaylock.
 According to the 1860 census, Celia attended local schools.
 Around the age of 16, she left home with her younger sister, Sarah, and moved west.

 It is unclear why the pair decided to leave home but historians have speculated the sisters did not enjoy life on their parents’ farm in Iowa and decided to embark on a different path.
 Sarah returned home to Iowa less than a year later.
 Reportedly, her family took her back in, though they deemed her disgraced and a fallen woman.